harshil1712/n8n-nodes-pageres/README.md

 docker run -p 5678:5678 n8n-custom
 ```

-Navigate to your instance (`localhost:5678` if you're running locally) to access the starter node.
+Navigate to your instance (`localhost:5678` if you're running locally) to access the pageres node.

 ### Other

-If you’re running either by installing it globally or via PM2, make sure that you install `n8n-nodes-starter` inside n8n. n8n will find the module and load it automatically.
+If you’re running either by installing it globally or via PM2, make sure that you install `n8n-nodes-pageres` inside n8n. n8n will find the module and load it automatically.

--->

 ## Contributing